clojure-cookbook/clojure-cookbook/CONTRIBUTING.md

 ---

-**NOTE: As of 2014-01-10 we are *not* soliciting any new recipe submissions.
-We are now working with O'Reilly to prepare the book for final publication.**
+**NOTE: As of 2014-01-10 we are *not* soliciting any new recipe submissions *or corrections*.
+We are now working with O'Reilly to prepare the book for final publication.
+(This includes copyediting, quality assurance, indexing, etc.)**

 We will begin accepting whole recipes again once the book is published and we can begin working on the online resource complimentary to the print book.